dfchang149/cse15l-lab-reports/week2LabReport.md

 * After you run the command successfully, it'll ask you for your password, so just type in your course-specific password.

-    > Keep in mind that it won't show any indication of your input as you type (for the purpose of being secure); however, that doesn't mean you're not typing anything.
+    > Be aware that it won't show any indication of your input as you type; however, that doesn't mean you're not typing anything.

     > It might also ask for your password several times as well, so just keep retyping your password until it works.